Filter by Category:

 - After small groups have discussed a topic, move one chair per group to the front of the room and execute A Time to Represent.
 One student per group reports out the ideas generated within their individual discussions.
 This activity works well when groups were brainstorming many possible details/examples around a single topic (e.g., describe characteristics of the moon).
 Each group lists as many known facts as they can in the provided time.
 Representatives each take a turn offering one detail at a time without repeating what was said by another group.
 This is a great technique to push students to think beyond their surface knowledge.

 - Independent reading is often followed by a peer conversation.
 However, if it’s a whole-class discussion, then typically only a handful of kids participate.
 If it’s several small-group conversations, then everyone isn’t privy to all the groups’ ideas.
 When wanting the intimacy of a small-group conversation, but the participation of the entire class, configure the room for a Fishbowl discussion.
 A small group of students (i.e., the fish) are encircled by the rest of the class (i.e., the bowl).
 Although only the “fish” can talk about the topic/question, the observing students contribute by writing their thoughts, comments, evidence, and contradictions on scraps of paper.
 These are continually passed to the students in the inner circle under the guise of “feeding a fish.”
 (Download a PowerPoint to introduce the procedures to students.)

 Each of these shifts in the physical space corresponds with an instructional purpose.
 It’s not for student entertainment—it’s for engagement.
 This reiterates Katherine Mills Hernandez’s definition that student engagement is doing something that facilitates learning.

-For additional strategies that activate and engage student learning, check out this teacher resource.
+For additional strategies that activate and engage student learning, check out this Classroom Clipboard.